 - Coverage of all known natural variants (sequence variants and PTMs)

 - Identical sequences on peptide microarray and as peptide ELISA for reliable and checkable results

 - All-in-one Histone Code Analysis Service for antibody specificity & histone reader profiling

-- Guaranteed purity for each individual peptide and peptide ELISA
+- Guaranteed purity for peptide ELISA

 " JPT’s new extremely high-density histone peptide array is a dramatic leap forward for analysis of the histone code hypothesis.
 The complete sequence coverage across core histones and histone variants as well as the presence of common and rare histone post-translational modifications – alone and in combination – makes this an unparalleled tool for studying the “writers” and “readers” of the histone code.
 My laboratory has used these arrays to ask the sequence and PTM dependence of a histone writer enzyme and we have discovered an activity specifying code that will keep us busy for years to come."

 David Shechter, PhD, Department of Biochemistry, Albert Einstein College of Medicine, Yeshiva University, NY, USA